ktonon/two-medium-model/README.md

 the scope of this paper; readers interested in the broader debate are encouraged to consult those primary works.

-What matters for 2MM is not the historical argument itself, but the striking fact that the model approaches the possibility of planetary growth from a completely different direction.
-Rather than beginning with geological interpretation, 2MM arrives at the idea through the internal physics of the LCM.
-Under sustained high compression, the model predicts that LCM-wave confinement and proton formation act as a continuous energy sink in planetary interiors, naturally introducing slow mass increase over geological timescales.
+What matters for the present framework is not the historical argument itself, but the striking fact that it approaches the possibility of planetary growth from a completely different direction.
+Rather than beginning with geological interpretation, the model arrives at the question through the internal physics of the LCM–GCM interaction.
+Under conditions of sustained high compression in planetary interiors, the framework allows for ongoing proton formation as an irreversible channel through which energy can be converted into rest mass.
+This process, if present, would introduce slow mass increase over geological timescales, constrained by the available energy flux and local conditions rather than by surface geology alone.

 One of the long-standing obstacles for expansion hypotheses has been the absence of a physically grounded mechanism capable of driving sustained